October 14, 2019

 Established in 1944, the five institutions body, World Bank Group is headquartered in Washington, DC.

-In its latest edition of the South Asia Economic Focus, the 9 percent in 2021 and 7.2 per cent in 2022.
+In its latest edition of the South Asia Economic Focus, the World Bank said that the country was expected to gradually recover to 6.9 percent in 2021 and 7.2 per cent in 2022.
 It assumed that the monetary stance would remain accommodative, given benign price dynamics.

 The World Bank’s observation came through a report released ahead of the annual meeting of the World Bank with the International Monetary Fund.
 The report noted that India’s economic growth decelerated for the second consecutive year.